creospan-inc/interview-java/README.md

 # Java Debugging Challenge

-This is a Java debugging exercise with 5 challenges that need to be fixed.
+This is a Java debugging exercise with 4 challenges that need to be fixed.

 ## Prerequisites

 - Java 17+
 - Maven 3.6+
 - IDE of your choice

+## Rules

+* You are NOT allowed to use AI-assistance (directly or via search engines).
+We recommend using DuckDuckGo.com for searching or add `-AI` (minus A I) to the end of your google queries).
+* You are allowed and encouraged to read documentation on various languages, libraries, and frameworks in order to solve the challenges.
+* The interviewer will answer any questions you have or provide hints on request but if you are stuck, you should skip the challenge and try another.

 ## Getting Started